 Then, give them the skills they need to think outside the box.
 Help them personalize their approach and provide “high-touch” service that brings people back over and over.

 4. Creating connections

-Relationships are easier to build when you remember there’s a person behind all the communication and selling.
+Building relationships with customers can be easy when you remember there’s a person behind all the communication and selling.
 Give your sales reps a strong foundation for building their relationship with customers by upskilling them in how to build rapport.